hrosman94/GameofLife/README.md

 The following an object-oriented program to implement the Game of Life, as defined by John Conway.
 The rules are thus:

-1. Any living cell with fewer than two live neighbors (simulates depopulation)
+1. Any living cell with fewer than two live neighbors dies (simulates depopulation)
 2. Any living cell with two or three neighbors lives into the next generation